Pull request workflow¶

 The first step is to fork the godotengine/godot repository on GitHub.
 To do so, you will need to have a GitHub account and to be logged in.
 In the top right corner of the repository’s GitHub page, you should see the “Fork” button as shown below:

 Click it, and after a while you should be redirected to your own fork of the Godot repo, with your GitHub username as namespace:

 You can then clone your fork, i.e. create a local copy of the online repository (in Git speak, the origin remote).
-If you haven’t already, download Git from its website if you’re using Windows or Mac, if you’re using Linux install it through your package manager.
+If you haven’t already, download Git from its website if you’re using Windows or macOS, or install it through your package manager if you’re using Linux.

-if you are on Windows open Git Bash to type commands.
-Mac and linux users can use their respective terminals.
+If you are on Windows, open Git Bash to type commands. macOS and Linux users can use their respective terminals.